James

 We have all probably tried to blame someone else for our sins at some point but, here, James gives us a clear picture of the truth about sin and temptation.
 We cannot blame God or anyone else for our sins because the "evil desire" is our own and the devil uses that desire to draw us away from God.
 But, the good news is that God is in control of all things and, if we draw close to God, He will help us to overcome.

-Don't be deceived, my dear brothers.
-Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.
+Don't delude yourselves, my dear brothers.
+Every good act of giving and every perfect gift is from above, coming down from the Father who made the heavenly lights; with him there is neither variation nor darkness caused by turning.

 We are reminded here that God is the ultimate Father and He only wants what is good for us.
 Every good thing is from Him as He is the creator of all things.
 God does not change like "shifting shadows".
 A shadow changes based on the time of day and the position of the sun but God is the same in the Old Testament, the New Testament, and in us as Christians today.
 His love for us endures forever.